 Scope of Practice

-Family physicians possess distinctive attitudes, skills, and knowledge that collectively allow them to provide comprehensive medical care, health maintenance, and preventive services to each member of the family – regardless of sex or age -- for a range of biological and behavioral problems.
+Family physicians possess distinctive attitudes, skills, and knowledge that collectively allow them to provide comprehensive medical care, health maintenance, and preventive services to each member of the family – regardless of sex or age – for a range of biological and behavioral problems.

-As part of this effort, the AAFP urges policymakers to delineate the roles of allied health professionals more clearly.
+The AAFP urges policymakers to delineate the roles of allied health professionals more clearly.
 These individuals play an important part in the delivery of health services, and provide essential assistance to family physicians in providing care as part of a physician-directed team.